 More than half a million startups are launched every month in the U.S., according to Fundable, and there are many ways to get the funding you need to get your business off the ground.

-While there are new business loans available, they aren’t always the cheapest form of credit, and you may need to search for alternative forms of financing to make sure you get the best loan for your needs.
+While there are small business loans available, they aren’t always the cheapest form of credit, and you may need to search for alternative forms of financing to make sure you get the best loan for your needs.

 However, understanding what types of loans are available can give you a wider selection, especially if other options are off the table.
 Here are some of the best places to look for new business loans and how they work.